datenstrom/yellow/CONTRIBUTING.md

 ## How to make an extension

 1. [Start with an example feature](https://github.com/schulle4u/yellow-extension-example), [language](https://github.com/datenstrom/yellow-extensions/blob/master/languages/english/english-language.txt) or [theme](https://github.com/schulle4u/yellow-extension-basic).
 2. First make it work, then make it better.
-Let us know if you run into problems.
+Let us know, if you run into problems.
 3. Upload your extension to GitHub and create a new release.
 [How does it work?](https://github.com/datenstrom/yellow-extensions/tree/master/features/release)

 ## How to stay in touch